sted9000/sted9000.github.io/_drafts/Many-Things.md

 5. Lists
 6. Reviews
 7. A running brag about how Jonny [lost and will lose again](https://jonnyspicer.com/mendokusai/2020/02/11/i-also-won-and-i-will-also-win-again)
-8. A time-capsule (ideas, people, and experience I don't want to be lost to time)
+8. A time-capsule (ideas, people, and experience I don't want to be lost)